 e.
 Storage Unit

-In case of the small scale roof harvesting system, small storage units such as storage tanks, ceramic or plastic jars, drums etc are commonly used.
+In the case of the small-scale roof harvesting system, small storage units such as storage tanks, ceramic or plastic jars, drums, etc are commonly used.

-On the other hand, for large scale harvesting system, large storage tanks usually made up of Ferro cement or cement rings etc are mostly used.
+On the other hand, for large-scale harvesting systems, large storage tanks usually made up of Ferro cement or cement rings, etc are mostly used.

 The rooftop rainwater harvesting can be further classified into the following types:

 a.
 Rooftop Rainwater Harvesting Method of Storage for Direct Use

 In this method, the rainwater accumulated at the catchment is directly diverted or passed to the storage unit.

 Usually, a large storage tank is used as the storage unit which is primarily designed based on the water demand, requirements, and expected rainfall.

 The system basically consists of the catchment, conveyance pipes, first flush, filters, and storage tank.